danielehc/katacoda-scenarios/consul_service_mesh_1/step3.md

 #### Wait until all pods are running

-Before being able to access consul you need to verify the deploy was completed.
+Before being able to access Consul you need to verify the deploy was completed.

 `kubectl get pods --all-namespaces`{{execute}}